ASESSO HEALTH | Education & Jaw Health Resource

 Q: How much can I normally open my jaw?

-Normal jaw opening is 40-50 millimeters (about 1.5-2 inches).
+Normal jaw opening is 40 to 50 millimeters, roughly 1.5 to 2 inches.
 You can measure it by placing your fingertips on your front teeth while opening wide.
-Opening below 35mm is mildly restricted; below 25mm is severely restricted and functional impacts emerge.
+Opening below 35 mm is mildly restricted, and below 25 mm is severely restricted, where functional problems begin to appear.

 Q: What causes sudden inability to open my jaw?

-Sudden onset usually stems from dental surgery, trauma, infection, or acute stress-induced muscle spasm (trismus).
-These are typically muscular, not mechanical.
-Most improve within days to weeks with rest, gentle stretching, ice then heat, and stress management.
+Sudden onset usually traces back to dental surgery, trauma, infection, or an acute stress-induced muscle spasm (trismus).
+These causes are typically muscular rather than mechanical.
+Most improve within days to weeks with rest, gentle stretching, ice followed by heat, and stress management.

 Q: Is limited jaw opening the same as lockjaw?

-Similar but distinct.
-Lockjaw is complete rigidity with nearly zero opening.
-Limited opening is a reduced but functional range—you can open, just not fully.
-Limited opening usually progresses gradually; lockjaw is often sudden.
+They are similar but distinct.
+Lockjaw is complete rigidity with almost zero opening.
+Limited opening is a reduced but still functional range: you can open, just not fully.
+Limited opening usually progresses gradually, while lockjaw is often sudden.

 Q: How long does it take to restore normal opening?

-Acute restrictions from surgery or trauma often improve within 1-2 weeks.
-Chronic restrictions from disc displacement or long-standing muscle tension take longer—weeks to months with consistent jaw muscle load reduction and preventive care.
+Acute restrictions from surgery or trauma often improve within 1 to 2 weeks.
+Chronic restrictions from disc displacement or long-standing muscle tension take longer, from weeks to months, with consistent jaw muscle load reduction and preventive care.

 Q: Can limited opening get worse over time?

-Yes, if caused by chronic bruxism or TMD.
-Muscle fatigue progressively reduces your range if the underlying stress isn't addressed.
-This is why addressing root causes—muscle load reduction during sleep—is essential to prevent worsening.
+Yes, when it is caused by chronic bruxism or TMD.
+Muscle fatigue progressively reduces your range if the underlying stress goes unaddressed.
+This is exactly why tackling the root causes, especially muscle load reduction during sleep, is essential to prevent worsening.

 Q: What's the difference between mechanical and muscular limitation?

-Muscular limitation feels like resistance you can gradually overcome; gentle pressure may improve it slightly.
-Mechanical limitation feels like a hard stop—you hit a fixed point and can't go further, even with gentle sustained pressure.
+Muscular limitation feels like resistance you can gradually work through, and gentle pressure may improve it a little.
+Mechanical limitation feels like a hard stop: you reach a fixed point and cannot go further, even with gentle sustained pressure.

 Q: Does jaw repositioning help restore opening?